turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlegeometry_api.rst

     //
     // Geometry is a single quad rendered as 2 GL_TRIANGLES where the indices in the template correspond to which vertex of the quad is being rendered.
     // The default render shader expects a float2 as vertex data input, hence the choice of attributes
-    // And it expectes that float2 to be a TEXCOORD. var geometry = ParticleGeometry.create({
+    // And it expects that float2 to be a POSITION. var geometry = ParticleGeometry.create({
         graphicsDevice: graphicsDevice,
         maxParticles: 1024,